-- 1: An AVL tree structure is used to maintain the optimal benefits of the candidate sets of coefficient values - 2: For each combined coefficient, a variable Stored maintains the number of its coefficient values that have already been selected to be stored - 3: for i in 1..N do - 4: Determine sort order of coefficient values, based on their weighted benefit - 5: For the current combined coefficient, Stored = 0 - 6: Calculate the optimal benefit of each set of size K $(1 \le K \le M)$ and insert it into the AVL tree. - 7: end for - 8: SpaceLeft = B - 9: while SpaceLeft > 0 AND candidate sets exist do - Select set PickedSet of combined coefficient Coeff with maximum per space benefit and that needs space less than SpaceLeft - Adjust value of SpaceLeft, based on value of Coeff's Stored variable and size of PickedSet - 12: Coeff.Stored += number of values in <math>PickedSet - 13: Remove from AVL tree all sets belonging to Coeff - 14: Calculate new benefits of Coeff's sets of non-stored coefficient values and insert them in the AVL tree - 15: end while - 16: For each combined coefficient store the Stored coefficient values with the largest weighted benefit coefficient that have not already been stored.
-It easy to see that the optimal selection will include the non-stored coefficient values that have one of the K largest benefits: $W_j \times V{ij}^2$, where W_j is the weight corresponding to the coefficient value, and V{ij} is its normalized value.
-The storage space for these K values will be equal to $H+K\times MS$, if no value of this combined coefficient has been stored before, and $K\times MS$ otherwise.
-GreedyL2 maintains a structure with all the optimal sets of size K ($1 \le K \le M$) of all the combined coefficients, and selects the set with the largest per space benefit.
-The coefficient values belonging to the selected set are stored, and the benefits of the optimal sets for the chosen combined coefficient have to be recalculated to only consider values that have not already been stored.
-The algorithm is presented in Algorithm 2.
+- 1: An AVL tree structure is used to maintain the optimal benefits of the candidate sets of coefficient values - 2: For each combined coefficient, a variable Stored maintains the number of its coefficient values that have already been selected to be stored - 3: for i in 1..N do - 4: Determine sort order of coefficient values, based on their weighted benefit - 5: For the current combined coefficient, Stored = 0 - 6: Calculate the optimal benefit of each set of size K $(1 \le K \le M)$ and insert it into the AVL tree. - 7: end for - 8: SpaceLeft = B - 9: while SpaceLeft > 0 AND candidate sets exist do - 10: Select set PickedSet of combined coefficient Coeff with maximum per space benefit and that needs space less than SpaceLeft - 11: Adjust value of SpaceLeft, based on value of Coeff's Stored variable and size of PickedSet - 12: Coeff.Stored += number of values in PickedSet - 13: Remove from AVL tree all sets belonging to Coeff - 14: Calculate new benefits of Coeff's sets of non-stored coefficient values and insert them in the AVL tree - 15: end while to include only non-stored coefficient values.
+At most M - Stored such sets can be created.
+The previous sets of Coeff are removed from the tree and the newly calculated ones are then inserted.
+Note that the space required for the newly inserted sets does not include the size of the header, since this has already been taken into account.
+The entire procedure terminates when no set can be stored without violating the storage constraint.
+In order to create the output extended coefficients, we simply have to parse the list of the combined coefficients, and for any coefficient C that has a Stored value greater than 0, create an extended wavelet coefficient and store in it the Stored coefficient values of C with the largest weighted benefits.